 Aromatherapy works really well for dogs, just like humans.
 If your pup is stressed, diffuse some lavender in the air.
 There are so many benefits to aromatherapy and it can be used for a multitude of reasons.
 You can either get a diffuser or just have your dog smell the essential oil straight from the bottle or place on your hands and have your dog smell your hands.

 On occasion, you can give the essential oil to your dog internally.
 But consult a vet before you do this to be sure it’s the best solution for whatever your dog is needing the essential oil for.
+We do not endorse this.
 There is a lot of controversy on giving dogs essential oils topically or ingested and when in doubt, err on the side of not giving it to your dog.

 Be sure that you are getting therapeutic grade essential oil as opposed to aromatherapy or perfume grade.